Prison Reform Advocate Faces Federal Gun Charge

 Alex Friedmann, who was managing editor for Prison Legal News, was a felon in possession of about a score of firearms, according to a criminal complaint filed Tuesday in the U.S. District Court for Middle Tennessee, and he stashed them at a friend’s house as he was facing mounting legal troubles after he was caught allegedly dressed as a construction worker in the unfinished jail.

-After Friedman’s January arrest, law enforcement found razor blades, handcuff keys, security bits and handguns and ammunition placed in plastic, wrapped with tape and hidden in the walls of the downtown jail being built for the Davidson County Sheriff’s Office.
+After Friedmann’s January arrest, law enforcement found razor blades, handcuff keys, security bits and handguns and ammunition placed in plastic, wrapped with tape and hidden in the walls of the downtown jail being built for the Davidson County Sheriff’s Office.

 Friedmann was an expert and critic of the private prison industry, according to his resumé posted on Prison Legal News.
 Over the years, he issued reports to Congress, testified before the Tennessee Legislature, and was a plaintiff in several lawsuits.